 Helping with the thaw of a frozen kingdom, social media is constantly chipping away at old habits that keep information locked into static websites and helps content break out and flow like a steady stream of energy, ideas and thoughts from one platform to another, bouncing around the ether and gaining followers as momentum builds.
 She’s all about the longtail application of keywords, search terms that reflect a true purpose for being online, and building links with organisations that share a real interest in each other.

 Embracing the inbound marketing approach, she’s also all about sharing with no obvious strings attached.
-Offering ideas and opinions on twitter, friendship on facebook, the serious and academic on linkedin, inspiration and OCD tendencies on pinterest, uber-coolness on instagram and anything you can think of on Google+.
+Offering ideas and opinions on Twitter, friendship on Facebook, the serious and academic on LinkedIn, inspiration and OCD tendencies on pinterest and uber-coolness on Instagram.
 And understanding that all this altruism will reap rewards in the end by gaining trust, respect and movement towards the business brand.